Buy Currency

 Is Thailand expensive?
 Our budget travel guide

-This budget guide explores getting around cheaply, Thailand flight costs and accommodation prices, and how to savour Thai food without draining your wallet.
-Get ready for a Thai adventure that won’t break the bank.
+In this guide, we’ll explore how to get around cheaply, Thailand flight costs, accommodation prices, and how to savour Thai food without draining your wallet.

 The cost of transport in Thailand